Anshul619/HLD-System-Designs/src/2_AWSComponents/README.md

 [Read more](0_AWSDesigns/DesignMultiRegionActiveActiveArchitectureOnAWS/README.md)

-# How to use Application Load Balancer on AWS?
+# How to use Elastic Load Balancer on AWS?

 ![img.png](1_NetworkingAndContentDelivery/ElasticLodBalancer/assests/AWS_Application_Load_Balancer.drawio.png)